-- ♣ To continue promoting the strong Catholic ethos of the school. - ♣ To ensure that pupils and staff feel safe, happy and successful. - ♣ To maintain the high standards of pastoral care within the school. - ♣ To maintain the positive, caring environment through continued partnership between the school, home, parish and wider community. - ♣ To ensure high standards in the delivery of the curriculum and pupil achievement. - To continue to develop shared leadership through the role of co-ordinators and senior management within the school. - To ensure that the school continues to meet the requirements brought about by changes to the curriculum and ICT. - To ensure the continued professional development of all staff in order to maintain the high standards of pastoral care and teaching and learning. - ♣ To continue to incorporate curricular and pastoral changes and initiatives in whole school development. - ♣ To ensure that staff have an input into school development work. - ♣ To increase pupil participation in important decisions relating to school life. - ♣ To continue to develop the use of the outdoor environment to enhance teaching and learning. - ♣ To maintain an attractive, stimulating, learning environment for pupils and staff. - ♣ To ensure continuing improvements in provision of curricular resources. - ♣ To ensure continuing improvements in security, maintenance and resourcing of the premises.
+- ♣ To continue to promote the strong Catholic ethos of the school. - ♣ To ensure that pupils and staff feel safe, happy and successful. - ♣ To maintain the high standards of pastoral care within the school. - ♣ To continue to develop provision in SEN in line with new developments and guidance. - To maintain the positive, caring environment through continued partnership between the school, home, parish and wider community. - ♣ To ensure effective methods of consultation with all stakeholders. - ♣ To ensure high standards in the delivery of the curriculum and pupil achievement. - To continue to develop shared leadership through the role of co-ordinators and senior management within the school. - ♣ To ensure that the school continues to meet the requirements brought about by changes to the curriculum and ICT. - To ensure the continued professional development of all staff in order to maintain the high standards of pastoral care and teaching and learning. - To continue to incorporate curricular and pastoral changes and initiatives in whole school development. - ♣ To ensure that staff have an input into school development work. - ♣ To increase pupil participation in important decisions relating to school life. - To continue to develop the use of the outdoor environment to enhance teaching and learning. - ♣ To maintain an attractive, stimulating, learning environment for pupils and staff. - ♣ To ensure continuing improvements in provision of curricular resources. - ♣ To ensure effective transition arrangements at all appropriate stages. - ♣ To ensure continuing improvements in security, maintenance and resourcing of the premises. - ♣ To continue to improve standards for all learners through effective self-evaluation.